Cloud Automation: What It Is, Use Cases and Benefits

 DevOps relies on practices including automated infrastructure-as-code, continuous delivery and tight feedback loops – all of which are dependent on automation.

 Automation is critical not only for reducing the complexity and variability of your tech stack and infrastructure, but then subsequently scaling these across the business in a sustainable, repeatable fashion.

-Cloud automation is a great place to start building a more efficient DevOps/CloudOps pipeline.
-Each automation may have been put in place because there was an identified need or opportunity for optimization at some point (or points) in the pipeline.
-However these automations may be disparate themselves or not coordinated from an overall perspective.
+Automations can be put in place to respond to identified needs or opportunities for optimization at some point (or points) in the pipeline.
+However, these automations may be disparate themselves or not coordinated from an overall perspective.

 That’s where cloud orchestration comes in.